Bartozzz/queue-promise/README.md

 [![npm downloads](https://img.shields.io/npm/dt/queue-promise.svg)](https://www.npmjs.com/package/queue-promise)
 <br>

 `queue-promise` is a small, dependency-free library for promise-based queues.
-It will resolve enqueued functions concurrently at a given speed.
+It will resolve enqueued tasks concurrently at a given speed.
 When a task is being resolved or rejected, an event will be emitted.

 </div>